alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 We were all worrying about the functionality and the design of our website, and not with actually selling anything to anybody.
 We never worried about earning our first €10.
+This is an important lesson.

+> Focus on earning your first €10,
+> instead of just getting users blindly.

+The urge to get users quickly has worked for some high-profile cases, but is not how most companies make their money.

 One thing we did right was keeping tabs at the competition.
 Yes, even in the niche non-existing market of holiday planners there was competition,